LandOfTheRair/landoftherair.github.io/_docs/classes/thief.md

 * `mug` - learned at skill 7, mug is just like you'd expect.
 It's a combination of `charge` and `steal`, where you run to a target, hit it to do some damage, and also steal from it.
 You need an open hand and a one handed weapon to do it.

+* `assassinate` - learned at skill 13.
+Assassinate requires a lot of skill, and does checks based on your thievery skill and weapon skill.
+It will operate similar to backstab and mug where you'll run at the target, but where it's different is how it does damage: if you exceed the targets CON with your skill and your level is 7 more than theirs, they die.
+This does not work on "lair" creatures.

 * `set` - set a trap at your current location.
 In the thieve's guild in Rylt, you can buy traps to place.
 They generally do massive damage, but are one-time use items.
 An unsuspecting foe that steps atop it will find themselves in a precarious situation.

 * `disarm` - on top of setting traps, you can also disarm them.
 Of course, if you don't see the trap, you can't disarm it - and that's dependent on the theif that sets it.
 Some enemies will set traps, and stepping on them can be a costly mistake!